meng-ucalgary/seng-637-assignment-5/Assignment5-ReportTemplate.md

 ## Video demo

-Link to the video demonstration of killed/surviving mutants and is _TBA_.
+Link to the video demonstration of reliability assessment and is _TBA_.

 ## Assessment using Reliability Growth Testing